ilramdhan/PrograteNoteApp/README.md

 - **View Note Details**: Tap on a note you want to view to see its details.
 - **Edit Note**: Press the "Edit" button on a note to update its title and description.
 - **Delete Note**: Tap the "Delete" button to remove a note.
+- **Persist Notes**: Notes are saved using AsyncStorage, so they remain even after the app is closed and reopened.

 ## Contribution